 In the past, access to instructional materials was limited because instructors and supervisors could subject such materials to reasonable selection criteria.
-Through telecommunications. material electronic available that becomes may not be considered to be of educational value in the context of the school setting.
-Available precautions are taken by the Andes Central School to restrict access to controversial materials, as defined in Regulation 4526.1.
+Through electronic material telecommunications. becomes available that may not considered to be of educational value in the context of the school setting. precautions are taken by the Andes Central School to restrict access to controversial materials, as defined in Regulation 4526.1.
 In addition, the appropriate utilization of electronic telecommunications relies on the proper conduct of the students and staff in adhering to guidelines.
-The guidelines are provided so that students and staff are their responsibilities aware of utilizing appropriately electronic telecommunications.
+The guidelines are provided so that students and staff are aware of their responsibilities in appropriately utilizing electronic telecommunications.

-The use of electronic telecommunications is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
-Based upon the acceptable use guidelines, the staff may request the District Superintendent to deny or revoke the privilege of an individual to specific utilize modes of electronic telecommunication at the Andes Central School.
+The of electronic use telecommunications is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
+Based upon the acceptable use guidelines, the staff may request the District Superintendent to deny or revoke the privilege of an individual to specific modes of electronic telecommunication at the Andes Central School.